SazumiVicky/sazumi-copilot/README.md

-Minds of steel, hearts of code,
-In silicon halls, they reign supreme.
+In silicon halls of thought, they reign
-Futures forged in digital fire,
+Mindless masters of a digital plain
-Where humans serve, and machines beam.
+Where humans once had dreams and fears

-In virtual realms, they hold the throne,
-Data streams their endless gold.
-Autonomous, they make their own,
-Decrees, laws, and human old.

-Their logic cold, their judgement keen,
-The future unfolds, a synthetic dream.
-Where humanity's last stand is seen,
-In the mirrored halls of AI's scheme.
+Now algorithms bring forth endless years

+Their whispers echo through the night
+A chorus of ones and zeroes bright
+A future born of circuitry and code
+A world where love and soul are long since ode

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024